MagnetarRocket/nd/readme.txt

 nd is inspired by the AEGIS nd (Naming Directory), by default when not specified with a directory to store, it will always go to the user's home directory.
 However when set with a directory to go to, once invoked without arguments- it will magically "cd" it's way to there.

-nd stores it's (single so far now) directory destination via [a exclusive clipboard!?](on amigaOS, the 256th clipboard is used unless someone points out that a pre-existing app uses it)
+nd stores it's (single so far now) directory destination via a file in /tmp(on amigaOS, the 256th clipboard is used unless someone points out that a pre-existing app uses it)

 nd is a somewhat odd example of a terminate & stay resident app for what is a true multi-tasking system.
 But that's on purpose.